ExpoSEJS/ExpoSE/README.md

 ## ExpoSE.js

-A simple symbolic execution engine for JavaScript, built using _Jalangi 2_.
+A symbolic execution engine for JavaScript, built using _Jalangi 2_.

 ### Installation